 Winterizing your garden should ideally begin in late fall.
 This is the time that deciduous trees naturally shed their leaves and store energy for next year's growth.

 We want to take advantage of the resources that nature provides us and sustainably cycle them back into the garden.
-A few intentional actions such as composting can help us prepare for the coming spring.
+A few intentional actions such as composting, done in the late fall or winter can help us prepare for the coming spring.

 1. clean up & maintenance